bburdette/git-at-revision/README.md

 This is a little commandline gadget to clone a git repo as of a certain revision (SHA).
 Unless you already did that in which case nothing happens.

-build it with the rust build tool cargo:
+Its not on crates.io yet, so clone this repo and then build it with the rust build tool cargo:

 >  cargo install --path .